mbenson/backstage/docs/features/software-templates/template-extensions.md

 # Template Filters

-The [filter][] is a critical mechanism for the rendering with Nunjucks, providing a means of transforming values in a familiar "piped" fashion.
+The [filter][] is a critical mechanism for the rendering of Nunjucks templates, providing a means of transforming values in a familiar "piped" fashion.
 Template filters are functions that help you transform data, extract specific information, and perform various operations in Scaffolder Templates.

 ## Built-in

-As a baseline, Backstage provides the following set of "built-in" template filters:
-To create your own custom filters, look to the section [Custom Filters](#custom-filters) hereafter.
+Backstage provides out of the box the following set of "built-in" template filters (to create your own custom filters, look to the section [Custom Filters](#custom-filters) hereafter):

 ### parseRepoUrl

-The `parseRepoUrl` filters parse a repository URL into its components, such as `owner`, repository `name`, and more.
+The `parseRepoUrl` filter parses a repository URL into its constituent parts:
+`owner`, repository name (`repo`), etc.

 **Usage Example:**